July 3rd, 2013

 Sol System, Earth

-Thessaly merely blinked at me and rolled onto her back, exposing her belly.
-After removing my boots and backpack, I pet my cat and then flopped ungracefully into my desk chair.
+Thessaly merely blinked at me and rolled onto her back.
+After removing my boots and backpack, I gave my cat's exposed belly a rub and flopped ungracefully into my desk chair.
 A brief look about my room revealed that everything was just as I had left it: bed unmade, books inelegantly shoved into the bookshelf and the desk dominated by electronics on one side and nick-knacks on the other.

-I thought about what to do with the rest of my night.
+I thought about what to do with the rest of my night, given that I had no homework or chores to worry about.
 I could browse my favorite forums, watch YouTube videos, listen to music, read fanfiction…

 I haven't played Mass Effect in a while…

-Maybe walking in that heat made me more tired than usual?
+Maybe walking in that heat was more tiring than I thought?

-Deciding it would be too difficult to stay awake long enough to go to bed when I usually do, I crawled into bed still fully clothed and quickly went into the land of sleep.
+Deciding it would be too difficult to stay awake long enough to go to bed when I usually do, I crawled into bed still fully clothed and quickly fell asleep.

 I don't often dream, but when I do it is noticeably a dream.
 It feels flat, two-dimensional, unreal.